vasware/vasware/README.md

-# VASware – Smart GIS & AI Solutions for Renewable Energy and Urban Planning
+# VASware – Empowering smarter decisions, one geospatial insight at a time.

 Welcome to **VASware**, a dedicated team of GIS and full-stack developers delivering cutting-edge geospatial solutions.
 We combine **AI, remote sensing, and modern web technologies** to empower renewable energy projects, urban planning, and environmental monitoring.